vsantiago113/FiremonAPIClient/README.md

 # API-Wrapper-Boilerplate

-An API Wrapper for Firemon to be able to easily use the API in a more standar way.
+An API Wrapper for Firemon to be able to easily use the API in a more standard way.

 ## How to install
 ```ignorelang